lrAlval/SAA-C03/docs/computing/Lambda.md

 ## Drawbacks
 - Limited by time ***SHORT EXECUTIONS***
-- if you need both private and public resources, you will have to enable [[VPC]] access and use a  [[NAT]]  gateway to access the internet
+- if you need both private and public resources, you will have to enable [[docs/networks/VPC]] access and use a  [[NAT]]  gateway to access the internet

 ## Use cases
 - Serverless applications ([[S3]], [[APIGateway]], Lambda)